Yaqui River: Human history

 Also in the early 20th century, Major Frederick Russell Burnham, a celebrated American scout, went to Mexico in search of mineral resources.
 While there he met the naturalist Dr. Charles Frederick Holder and the two men soon became associated with the early Yaqui River irrigation project.
 Burnham reasoned that a dam could provide year-round water to rich alluvial soil in the valley; turning the region into one of the garden spots of the world and generate much needed electricity.
 He purchased water rights and some 300 acre of land in this region and contacted an old friend from Africa, John Hays Hammond, who conducted his own studies and then purchased an additional 900000 acre of this land—an area the size of Rhode Island.
 He became a close business associate of Hammond and led a team of 500 men in guarding mining properties owned by Hammond, J.P.
 Morgan, and the Guggenheims in the state of Sonora.

-Just as the irrigation and mining projects were nearing completion in 1912, the onset of the Mexican Revolution frustrated their plans.
+As the irrigation and mining projects were nearing completion in 1912, the onset of the Mexican Revolution frustrated their plans.
 The final blow to these efforts came in 1917 when Mexico passed laws prohibiting the sale of land to foreigners.
 Burnham and Hammond carried their properties until 1930 and then sold them to the Mexican government.
 In his case study of Burnham's American colonization scheme, Professor Bradford concluded: "a combination of Indian problems, the intricacies of the developing Mexican revolutionary process, and a less than clear-cut mandate from Washington, DC, served to bring the colony down."

 Burnham, together with Holder, made archeological discoveries of what he believed to be remnants of Maya civilization in the region, including the Esperanza Stone.
-In his book, The Book of the Damned, Charles Fort would use this stone as proof that aliens from outer space had been on Earth.
-The supernatural nature of this stone would be perpetuated by many other authors in several subsequent books on anomalistics.